Twisted duality for embedded graphs: Embedded graphs

-In subsequent sections we will use these equivalent representations interchangeably, using whichever best facilitates the discussion at hand.
-We assume the reader is familiar with cellular embeddings of graphs, but we briefly review ribbon graphs, arrow presentations, and their equivalence (which is homeomorphism of the surface).
-We use standard notation: $V(G)$, $E(G)$, and $F(G)$ are the vertices, edges, and faces, respectively, of an embedded graph, while $v(G)$, $e(G)$, and $f(G)$ are the numbers of such.
-We will say that a loop in an embedded graph is {\em non-twisted} if a neighbourhood of it is orientable, and we say that the loop is {\em twisted} otherwise.
+We briefly review ribbon graphs, arrow presentations, and their equivalence (which is homeomorphism of the surface).
+We use standard notation: $V(G)$, $E(G)$, and $F(G)$ are the vertices, edges, and faces, respectively, of an embedded graph $G$, while $v(G)$, $e(G)$, and $f(G)$, respectively, are the numbers of such.
+We will say that a loop ({\em i.e.} an edge that is incident to exactly one vertex) in an embedded graph is {\em non-twisted} if a neighbourhood of it is orientable, and we say that the loop is {\em twisted} otherwise.

-\begin{definition} Following \cite{BR2}, a {\em ribbon graph} $G =\left( \V(G),\E(G) \right)$ is a (possibly non-orientable) surface with boundary represented as the union of two sets of topological discs: a set $\V (G)$ of {\em vertices}, and a set $\E (G)$ of {\em edges} such that \begin{enumerate} \item the vertices and edges intersect in disjoint line segments; \item each such line segment lies on the boundary of precisely one vertex and precisely one edge; \item every edge contains exactly two such line segments. \end{enumerate} \end{definition}
+\begin{definition} Following \cite{BR2}, a {\em ribbon graph} $G =\left( \V(G),\E(G) \right)$ is a (possibly non-orientable) surface with boundary, represented as the union of two sets of topological discs: a set $\V (G)$ of {\em vertices}, and a set $\E (G)$ of {\em edges} such that \begin{enumerate} \item the vertices and edges intersect in disjoint line segments; \item each such line segment lies on the boundary of precisely one vertex and precisely one edge; \item every edge contains exactly two such line segments. \end{enumerate} \end{definition}

-Two ribbon graphs are said to be {\em equivalent} or {\em isomorphic} if there is a homeomorphism between then that preserves the vertex-edge structure.
-(In particular, up to equivalence, the embedding of a ribbon graph in three-space is irrelevant.)
+Two ribbon graphs are said to be {\em equivalent} or {\em isomorphic} if there is a homeomorphism between them that preserves the vertex-edge structure.
+(In particular, up to this equivalence, the embedding of a ribbon graph in three-space is irrelevant.)
+The {\em genus} of a ribbon graph is its genus as a punctured surface.
+(The genus of a punctured surface is the genus of the closed surface obtained by capping-off all of the punctures.)
 We will say that a ribbon graph is {\em plane} if it is the neighbourhood of a plane graph, or equivalently, if the ribbon graph is a genus zero surface.
 A ribbon graph is {\em orientable} if it is orientable as a surface.
 Ribbon graphs are \emph{band decompositions} (see Gross and Tucker \cite{GT87}), with the 2-band interiors removed (the 2-bands correspond to faces).
 Note that in this context, $f(G)$ is just the number of boundary components of the surface with boundary comprising the ribbon graph $G$.

-\begin{definition} From Chmutov \cite{Ch1}, an {\em arrow presentation} consists of a set of circles, each with a collection of disjoint, labelled arrows, called {\em marking arrows}, indicated along their perimeters.
+\begin{definition}[Chmutov \cite{Ch1}] An {\em arrow presentation} consists of a set of circles, each with a collection of disjoint, labelled arrows, called {\em marking arrows}, indicated along their perimeters.
 Each label appears on precisely two arrows. \end{definition}